sanaz-rasti/Alt-tech-Topic-Model-Selection-/Data-Preprocessing/README.md

 ### Reading Data
 The script includes **ChannelData** class for reading the corpus from our database.

-The following steps shows the input and output of this channel:
+There are two separate Tables for each channel of data in our dataset,
+  - These tables are read and appended in one as the orig text corpus.
+  - The object take list of target channel IDs.

-   - ChannelData class takes 3-args of:
+ChannelData class takes 4-args of:
   - datapath: string, pointing at '.db' file location
-      - target_table: string,
+  - list_6irish_channels,
-      - channel_Unique_id: string, specific channel ID
+  - target_table_1: str('Target Table_1'),
+  - target_table_2: str('Target Table_2')):

-   - Calling corpus() method returns:
+Calling corpus() method returns:
-      - the original message content
+  - TextCorpus = the original message content '''

 ### ---------------------------------------------